 Diploma in Holistic Massage Therapy

-Now we are no longer personally involved, we have instead developed a professional distance that allows us compassion and understanding, gives the patient a safe, non-judgemental space to be in and to know that this in itself is a powerful healing tool.
+- Create a safe, non-judgemental healing space for the patient to be in and to know this in itself is a powerful healing tool.

 Module contents and course structure